Oven Fried Chicken Thighs with Perfectly Crispy Skin!

 Easy Oven Fried Chicken Thighs With Perfectly Crispy Skin

-These easy oven fried chicken thighs will become a fast favorite in your house.
-The perfectly crispy skin is delicious and worth fighting over!
-And, it’s a simple favorite that reheats well: easy oven fried chicken thighs (yes, with perfectly crispy skin!).
+These bone-in easy oven fried chicken thighs will become a fast favorite in your house.
+The perfectly crispy skin melts in your mouth and is worth fighting over!

 As an Amazon Associate I earn from qualifying purchases.
 This post may contain affiliate links.